RRethy/ahocorasick/README.md

 # Biblio

-:zap: The fastest Golang implementation of the Aho-Corasick string matching algorithm, bar none.
+The fastest Golang implementation of the Aho-Corasick algorithm for string-searching.

 ## Usage